ajitgoel/Notes/InterviewQuestions/SQLServer/Notes.md

 Although deadlocks cannot be completely avoided, following certain coding conventions can minimize the chance ofgenerating a deadlock.
 Minimizing deadlocks can increase transaction throughput and reduce system overhead because fewer transactions are rolled back, undoing all the work performed by the transaction or Resubmitted by applications because they were rolled back when deadlocked.
 ==To help minimize deadlocks:
-• Access objects in the same order.
+• Access objects in the same order.==
 • Avoid user interaction in transactions.
-• Keep transactions short and in one batch.
+==• Keep transactions short and in one batch.
 • Use a lower isolation level.
 • Use bound connections.==
 • Use a row versioning-based isolation level.